Dissertation Writing Retreats

 Although it is only a one-week commitment, students complete an extraordinary amount of writing.
 Some cite the retreats as the “single most important thing in helping me get my dissertation completed” and others claim that they “got more done in four days than in the previous three months”!

 Perhaps more importantly, participants join a community of writers and learn strategies for making progress.
 Writing a dissertation is hard and often isolating.
-The retreat has helped many strengthen their confidence and motivate them towards the finish:
+The retreat has helped many strengthen their confidence and motivate them toward the finish:

 - “The retreat taught me the necessary strategies and skills to effectively maintain progress on my dissertation and feel positive about the process.”